Race to Witch Mountain: Production

-Development of an Escape to Witch Mountain remake was announced in April 2001, with writing duties handed to Adam Kulakow.
+Development of an Escape to Witch Mountain (1975) remake was announced in April 2001, with writing duties handed to Adam Kulakow.
 In July 2007, Walt Disney Pictures hired Andy Fickman to direct Witch Mountain, a "modern re-imagining" of Escape to Witch Mountain, using a script by Matt Lopez.
 The following August, Dwayne Johnson (most notably famous for portraying The Rock in the WWE) was cast into a lead role, with filming scheduled to begin in March 2008.
 Fickman did not describe the film as a remake, defining his production as "a new chapter within the world of Witch Mountain".
 The director also described the book, the original source of the films, as "a very cool dark thriller" and anticipated drawing elements from it that did not exist in the 1975 film.
-By March 2008 filmmakers were using a new script written by Mark Bomback: now re-titled Race to Witch Mountain, filming began in Los Angeles the same month.
+By March 2008, filmmakers were using a new script written by Mark Bomback: now re-titled Race to Witch Mountain, filming began in Los Angeles the same month.

 The convention center in Pomona, California was converted into the film's UFO Expo 9, and the interior of Witch Mountain was designed using photographs from a tour of NORAD's Cheyenne Mountain Complex.
 A cabin for the story was also built in Agua Dulce, California.
 The director sought assistance from UFO experts, the military, and CIA advisers to shape the elements of the film.
 He also introduced a new element in the remake, an extraterrestrial creature called Siphon.
 The creature was conceived by the design team who created the looks for Alien and Predator in the film Alien vs. Predator.

 Music

-The Offspring song "Stuff is Messed Up" and Future World Music song "Heart Of Fury" were used in promos for the movie.
+The Offspring song "Stuff is Messed Up" and Future World Music song "Heart Of Fury" were used in promos for the film.
 The score to Race to Witch Mountain was composed by Trevor Rabin, who recorded his score with a 78-piece ensemble of the Hollywood Studio Symphony and a 24-person choir at the Sony Scoring Stage.
 Two of the songs in the film were written and performed by country and western band Brokedown Cadillac, which appears briefly in an opening scene.

 The film also features the hit single "Fly on the Wall" by Miley Cyrus and "Emergency" by Hollywood Records artist Steve Rushton, on the soundtrack.